Who This Guide Is For

 Where To Go Next

-- Use the Sandbox Playbook to script and test multi-step scenarios (authorization -> split -> refund) before touching production balances.
+- Use the Sandbox Playbook to script and test multi-step scenarios.

-- Read API Authentication & Headers for signing rules, pagination, and error handling specifics.
+- Read API Authentication & Request Hygiene for signing rules, pagination, and error handling.

 Quick Reference